tan1193/monad-mcp/README.md

 # Monad MCP Tutorial

 This project demonstrates how to create a MCP server that interacts with the Monad testnet.
-The server provides a tool for checking MON token balances on the Monad testnet.
+The MCP server provides a tool for checking MON token balances on the Monad testnet.

 ## What is MCP?